Protein Chia Pudding

 Save this Recipe for Later on Pinterest

-More High-Protein Snack Recipes
+More High-Protein Breakfast Recipes

-If you liked and made this Chia Protein Pudding Recipe, don't forget to rate it and let me know how you liked it in the comments.
+If you liked and made this Protein Chia Pudding Recipe, don't forget to rate it and let me know how you liked it in the comments.
 I always love hearing from you!

 Recipe Card